MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/customize/define-rollup-fields.md

 - Earliest created time of all high priority open cases for an account

 Each Rollup field creates two accessory fields with `<fieldname`>_date and `<fieldname>`_state suffix pattern.
 The _date field is of the Datetime data type and _state field is of the integer data type.
+The _date field is a system created field which is used to store the last date and time when a rollup field's value was calculated.
-The _state field has the following values:
+The _state field is also a system created field has the following values:

 |State|Description|
 |-|-|